k7f/aces/theory/fusets.md

 and joins, such that all forks are singleton-tail hyperedges (F-edges) and all joins are singleton-head hyperedges (B-edges).
-In this setting, for example, under-set is the neighborhood of the pre-set, over-set is the neighborhood of the post-set, and range is the neighborhood of the carrier.
+In this setting, for example, under-set is the neighborhood of the pre-set, over-set is the neighborhood of the post-set, and span is the neighborhood of the carrier.

 The two concepts are compared in the table below.